 The participation of Dutch boxers in the European Games is not threatened by the suspension | Other sports

-Dutch boxers no longer have to worry about missing out on their appearance at the European Games now that the international boxing association IBA has suspended the associations of the Netherlands, New Zealand, Germany and Sweden for their alleged involvement in rival organization World Boxing.
+Dutch boxers no longer have to worry about missing out on their appearance at the European Games now that the international boxing federation IBA has signed the federations of the Netherlands, New Zealand, Germany and Sweden. suspended due to their alleged involvement with rival organization World Boxing.
 So says Boris van der Vorst, founder of the new union, in response to the suspension.

 ,,The European Games, qualifying moment for the Olympic Games in Paris, take place under the aegis of the IOC.
-The IBA is beyond that,” said Van der Vorst, who is not surprised at the sanction with which the IBA wants to force the countries concerned to have no connection with World Boxing.
+The IBA is more out of it,” said Van der Vorst, who is not surprised at the sanction with which the IBA wants to force the countries concerned to have no connection with World Boxing.

 Van der Vorst has now resigned as president of the Dutch boxing federation and will officially step down at the general meeting in June.
 “I am completely focused on the new union.
 The survival of boxing as an Olympic sport is at stake.”